Wheaton, IL Child Custody Lawyers

-Section 601 of the Illinois Marriage and Dissolution of Marriage Act explains the factors courts may use for determining child custody.
-According to the Act, custody proceedings are commenced in the court:
+Section 601.2 of the Illinois Marriage and Dissolution of Marriage Act explains when a parent or other party may begin the process of allocating parental responsibilities.
+According to the Act, court proceedings may be commenced when:

-2. By a person other than a parent, by filing a petition for custody of the child, in the county in which he or she is a permanent resident or found, but only if he or she is not in the physical custody of one of his or her parents; or
+- Someone other than a parent files a petition for the allocation of parental responsibilities for the child, in the county where the child is a permanent resident or can be found.
+This type of petition may only be filed if the child is not in the physical custody of one of his or her parents;

-- Being with the step-parent is alleged to be in the best interests and welfare of the child as provided in Section 602 of the Marriage and Dissolution of Marriage Act.
+- It is alleged that living with the step-parent is in the best interests of the child, based on the factors described in Section 602.5 of the Marriage and Dissolution of Marriage Act; or

-- The surviving parent was absent from the marital home for more than a month without the deceased spouse knowing his or her whereabouts;
+- The surviving parent was absent from the marital home for more than one month, and the deceased spouse did not know the other parent's whereabouts;

-- The surviving parent was in State or Federal custody; or,
+- The surviving parent was in the custody State or Federal officials; or

 Key Factors for Making Custody Decisions

-Section 602 of the Illinois Marriage and Dissolution of Marriage Act is used to determine custody arrangements that are in the best interest of the child.
+Section 602.5 of the Illinois Marriage and Dissolution of Marriage Act is used to determine arrangements for the allocation of parental responsibilities that are in the best interests of the child.
 The court will review factors such as:

-- The wishes of the child's parent or parents as to his custody;
+- The wishes of the child's parent or parents;

 - The mental and physical health of all individuals involved;

-- The physical violence or threat of physical violence by the child's potential custodian, whether directed against the child or directed against another person;
+- The physical violence or threat of physical violence by either parent, whether directed against the child or directed against another person;

-- The occurrence of ongoing or repeated abuse as defined in Section 103 of the Illinois Domestic Violence Act of 1986, whether directed against the child or directed against another person;
+- The occurrence of ongoing or repeated abuse, whether directed against the child or directed against another person;

 - The willingness and ability of each parent to facilitate and encourage a close and continuing relationship between the other parent and the child;